Bankruptcy attorney marketing is a unique area of law firm marketing that presents several distinct challenges and opportunities.

 The first marketing channel you should be advertising on is paid search.

 PPC for Bankruptcy Attorneys Explained

 When someone performs a search for “bankruptcy lawyer” the first results are paid search ads:

 This type of advertising is called pay-per-click advertising (PPC) or paid search.

 In essence, every time someone performs this search, an ad auction takes place and the ads are given their placement.
 If, and only if, the searcher clicks on the ad, the advertiser is charged.

 This is the fastest and most predictable way to get new clients for your bankruptcy firm.

-One could write an entire book on how PPC works—there are countless guides and YouTube channels dedicated to the practice—but I’m not going to dive deeply into all the inner workings of PPC.
+One could write an entire book on how PPC works—there are countless guides and YouTube channels dedicated to the practice—but I’m not going to dive deeply into all the inner workings of PPC management services.
 If you’d like to read more about it, I suggest this article by Search Engine Journal.